THOR: Tool-Integrated Hierarchical Optimization via RL for Mathematical Reasoning

-After sampling, we employ a multi-stage filtering procedure: (1) Format Consistency.
-Remove samples with erroneous tool calls, code formats, or output formats; enforce final answers to be wrapped by \verb|\boxed{}|.
+After sampling, we apply a multi-stage filtering procedure: (1) Format Consistency.
+We remove samples with erroneous tool calls or incorrect formats, and enforce that final answers are wrapped in \verb|\boxed{}|.
 (2) Code Quality.
-Discard candidates whose code either fails to execute or contains only simple operations.
-Concretely, require at least one of: (i) library invocation (e.g., \texttt{sympy}, \texttt{numpy}), (ii) control flow (loop/branch).
-(3) Difficulty \& Call-round Balancing.
-To ensure diverse problem complexity and tool invocation rounds, we stratify the samples by the number of code calls and apply moderate down-sampling to each subset.
-Additionally, filter instances solvable by a pure CoT baseline, ensuring that all retained instances require tool integration to be solved.
-This comprehensive process yields the final dataset for our cold start phase, denoted as $\mathcal{D}_{SFT}$.
+We discard code that fails to execute or contains only trivial operations.
+Retained examples must include library invocations (e.g., \texttt{sympy}, \texttt{numpy}) or control flows (loops or branches).
+(3) Difficulty \& Call-Round Balancing.
+To ensure diversity in problem complexity and tool invocation rounds, we stratify samples by the number of code calls and apply moderate down-sampling within each subset.
+Additionally, we remove instances solvable by a pure CoT baseline, ensuring that all retained examples require tool integration.
+This comprehensive procedure yields the final dataset for the cold start phase, denoted as $\mathcal{D}_{SFT}$.